Codecademy/docs/content/luau/concepts/data-types/data-types.md

 - **thread:** Contain threads as its value.
 - **table:** Represent a table.

-In addition to these, Luau has `enum` to represent fixed list of items.
+In addition to these, Luau has `enum` to represent a fixed list of items.

 ## Type Annotation

 In `Luau`, the data type does not need to be explicitly defined every time a value is assigned to a variable or a function.
 However, in some cases, the value must be strictly defined for the program to run as expected.

-The colon symbol `:` is used after the name of variable that is about to be created.
+The colon symbol `:` is used after the name of the variable that is about to be created.

 **Variable:**